nofxx/assetify/README.md

 You can pass :shallow => true to avoid the namespace:

-    pkg "fancy", "http://to.tgz.or.zip", :shallow => true do
+    pkg "fancy", "http://to.tgz.or.zip", shallow: true do

 Results in: